SMALL PHONE

 Reduce vehicle wear and tear

 A strong driver training program begins at driver orientation, so your employees understand your safety expectations before they begin driving on behalf of your company.
-Key components of a new hire safety training checklist include:
+Key components of a new-hire safety training checklist include:

 clipboard with checklist